erl67/Chatrooms.py/README.md

 1. Go to 127.0.0.1:5000

-2. Login with owner/pass, or User1-User5/pass

-3. Or create a new user account.
+2. Create a new user account.